kubernetes/enhancements/keps/sig-docs/1326-third-party-content-in-docs/README.md

 are necessary for Kubernetes to function.
 Third-party content must be linked whenever possible, rather than duplicated or hosted in k/website.

+- capture equivalent policies for subprojects, with the aim of ensuring that Kubernetes components have maintainable docs that avoid vendor pitches and that are relevant to end users.
+Third party content must be linked whenever possible.

+  For integration components, such as in-project code for integrating with a specific cloud provider, each component **SHOULD** decide on one canonical location for the documentation (either within the Kubernetes project, or hosted with that provider, but not both).

 2. Revise the documentation when the KEP is approved:

 - **Third-party content:** Notify stakeholders of all affected content via